Powerful. intuitive. engaging.

 Motivations

-His goal is seamless mood switching and dynamic, adaptive playlist customization to complement his multifaceted lifestyle and shift throughout his day.
+His goal is seamless mood switching and adaptive playlist customization to complement his multi-faceted lifestyle throughout his day.

 Frustrations